Skip to content

 Tip

-The storage hierarchy of computers reflects a delicate balance between speed, capacity, and cost.
-In fact, this kind of trade-off is common in all industrial fields, requiring us to find the best balance between different advantages and limitations.
+The storage hierarchy in computers reflects a careful balance between speed, capacity, and cost.
+This type of trade-off is common across various industries, where finding the optimal balance between benefits and limitations is essential.

-Overall, hard disks are used for long-term storage of large amounts of data, memory is used for temporary storage of data being processed during program execution, and cache is used to store frequently accessed data and instructions to improve program execution efficiency.
+Overall, hard disks provide long-term storage for large volumes of data, memory serves as temporary storage for data being processed during program execution, and cache stores frequently accessed data and instructions to enhance execution efficiency.
 Together, they ensure the efficient operation of computer systems.

 As shown in Figure 4-10, during program execution, data is read from the hard disk into memory for CPU computation.
-The cache can be considered a part of the CPU, smartly loading data from memory to provide fast data access to the CPU, significantly enhancing program execution efficiency and reducing reliance on slower memory.
+The cache, acting as an extension of the CPU, intelligently preloads data from memory, enabling faster data access for the CPU.
+This greatly improves program execution efficiency while reducing reliance on slower memory.

 Data flow between hard disk, memory, and cache